Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 17. Configure BGP on the Firewall 02 as follows:

-18. Navigate to PROTECT > Rules and policies > Firewall rules and make sure to create relevant firewall rules with action Allow, so that the traffic can traverse successfully via the Sophos firewall.
+18. Navigate to PROTECT > Rules and policies > Firewall rules and create relevant firewall rules with action Allow so that the traffic can traverse successfully via the Sophos firewall.

-19. Navigate to System > Administration >Device access and enable Dynamic Routing option for the VPN zone.
+19. Navigate to System > Administration >Device access and turn on the Dynamic Routing option for the VPN zone.

 21. Select option 4.
 Device console.